Rubus pubescens: Ecology

-The fruits are sweet and juicy right off the plant, but can also be used in jams, jellies, and most recipes involving red raspberries.
-If separating the berry from the receptacle frustrates your efforts to obtain a tasty treat, just eat the berry and receptacle together - both are quite edible.

 Conservation

 Dewberry is listed as threatened in the state of Illinois, where it is more commonly known as dwarf raspberry.
 This status is probably due to a combination of human habitat destruction and a natural rarity at the southern limit of this species' range.

+Uses

+The fruits are sweet and juicy right off the plant, but can also be used in jams, jellies, and most recipes involving red raspberries.
+The receptacle can be eaten along with the berry.